-Cranberry Orange Almond Biscotti
+Cranberry Orange Biscotti

 This shop has been compensated by Collective Bias, Inc. and it’s advertiser.
 All opinions expressed here are my own. #TeaProudly #CollectiveBias

 We’ve been getting SO much rain here in California, and the good news is that we’re out of the drought!
 You’ll never hear me complain out getting too much rain after severe drought conditions the past few years.
 2013-2014 were especially depressing when everything was brown.
-But green is the new brown!

 You know what else is great about rainy days?
-They’re the best days to bake Cranberry Orange Almond Biscotti and curl up with a cozy cup of tea.
+They’re the best days to bake Cranberry Orange Biscotti and curl up with a cozy cup of tea.
 January is Hot Tea Month after all.

 What could be better?
 I’m hard pressed to think of anything.

 If you follow me on Instagram, maybe you caught my stories about my rainy day biscotti baking.
-With the rainy weather I enjoyed my Cranberry Orange Almond Biscotti (more than one, I might add), with a warm cup of Bigelow Tea.
+With the rainy weather I enjoyed my Cranberry Orange Biscotti (more than one, I might add), with a warm cup of Bigelow Tea.

 Bigelow Tea is my #1 choice in tea, and when I drink it, I tea proudly.
 Tea is an important part of my life because it helps me relax and unwind, and it’s especially nice to enjoy it with a friend as well.

-The orange and spice in the tea was the perfect compliment to the sweet tart cranberries, toasted almonds, and sweet white chocolate in my biscotti.
+The orange and spice in the tea was the perfect compliment to the sweet tart cranberries, toasted almonds and sweet white chocolate in my biscotti.

 Making biscotti from scratch is much easier than you may think, and it’s so forgiving because it’s twice baked.
 That’s what makes it extra crispy and perfect for dunking. 🙂

-You start off whisking together your dry ingredients, then cream the sugar and orange zest together.
+- Start off whisking together your dry ingredients, then cream the sugar and orange zest together.